Common surface features of Mars: Glaciers

 Wide CTX view of mesa showing lobate debris apron (LDA) and lineated valley fill.
 Both are believed to be debris covered glaciers.
 Location is Ismenius Lacus quadrangle.

 Close-up of lobate debris apron from the previous CTX image of a mesa.
 Image shows open-cell brain terrain and closed-cell brain terrain, which is more common.
 Open-cell brain terrain is thought to hold a core of ice.
 Image is from HiRISE under HiWish program.

 Lineated valley fill in valley, as seen by HiRISE under HiWish program.
 Linear valley flow is ice covered by debris.
-Lineated valley fill is generally considered to be and example of a glacier, as it involves the movement of ice.
+Lineated valley fill is generally considered to be an example of a glacier, as it involves the movement of ice.

 Close view of lineated valley fill (LVF) in valley, as seen by HiRISE under HiWish program.
 Linear valley flow is ice covered by debris.
 Picture is about 1 km wide.
-Lineated valley fill is generally considered to be and example of a glacier, as it involves the movement of ice.
+Lineated valley fill is generally considered to be an example of a glacier, as it involves the movement of ice.

 Close view of lineated valley fill (LVF) in valley, as seen by HiRISE under HiWish program.
 Linear valley flow is ice covered by debris.
-Lineated valley fill is generally considered to be and example of a glacier, as it involves the movement of ice.
+Lineated valley fill is generally considered to be an example of a glacier, as it involves the movement of ice.

 Close view of lineated valley fill (LVF) in valley, as seen by HiRISE under HiWish program.
 Linear valley flow is ice covered by debris.
-Lineated valley fill is generally considered to be and example of a glacier, as it involves the movement of ice.
+Lineated valley fill is generally considered to be an example of a glacier, as it involves the movement of ice.

 Lineated valley fill in valley, as seen by HiRISE under HiWish program.
 Linear valley flow is ice covered by debris.
-Lineated valley fill is generally considered to be and example of a glacier, as it involves the movement of ice.
+Lineated valley fill is generally considered to be an example of a glacier, as it involves the movement of ice.

 Close view of lineated valley fill (LVF) in valley, as seen by HiRISE under HiWish program.
 Linear valley flow is ice covered by debris.
 Picture is about 1 km wide.
-Lineated valley fill is generally considered to be and example of a glacier, as it involves the movement of ice.
+Lineated valley fill is generally considered to be an example of a glacier, as it involves the movement of ice.